Altinn/altinn-studio-docs/content/app/guides/maskinporten-app-integration/_index.en.md

 ---

-The prerequisites for creating a multi-app solution involves making sure the request made to create an instance of application B, is authenticated.
+TODO: Rewrite this to be independent from multi-app solution

 By nature, the request will have credentials from the private user who logged in to the application A form, thus is not allowed to start a new instance on behalf of the organisation that owns application B.
 As a way to bypass this obstacle, we can use a Maskinporten integration to authenticate the request on behalf of the organisation owning